cmarincia/ketansingh.me/content/posts/llvm.md

 # What is LLVM?

 So what even is LLVM?
-LLVM Project is a compiler framework and collection of tools which can be used to used to build programming languages.
-In fact, LLVM is not a "single" project but is compose of multiple sub projects under the same umbrella which includes LLVM Core, Clang, LLDB, libc++, etc. By the way LLVM doesn't stands for anything, it's just LLVM.
+LLVM Project is a compiler framework and collection of tools which can be used to build programming languages.
+In fact, LLVM is not a "single" project but is composed of multiple subprojects under the same umbrella which includes LLVM Core, Clang, LLDB, libc++, etc. By the way LLVM doesn't stands for anything, it's just LLVM.

 Let's try to understand what a compiler is before we go into any further topics.
 Compiler is a program that translates a program from one language to another, most commonly to native machine language but not always necessarily.
 It can also translate from one high level language to another, those are called transpilers.